rajeshvaya/angular-material-widget-engine/README.md

 ## Theming

-Widget engine follows the guildelines set by the `$mdThemingProvider`
+Widget engine follows the guidelines set by the `$mdThemingProvider`